Tuesday, February 12, 2002 |

 I left Christchurch this morning and made it to Rakaia, about 60km south.

-I left fairly late (nearly 10am) as I had a long conversation over breakfast with another solo cyclist who was staying at the hostel.
 He was about the same age as I, but about 6'4" and built like a football player.
 He had ridden inland from Picton and through the hills and over Lewis Pass to get to Christchurch.
 He said that it was easy cycling, that the North Island was harder since the hills there were short, but steep and here the grades were more reasonable.
 He had started in the North Island and ridden south.
 He was in much better shape than I, obviously.

 He is a British oil geologist and would periodically stop working and go on a cycle trip.
 His first one was South Africa to Uganda.
 His second was Anchorage to the tip of South America (that one took almost two years).
 He did say that he wouldn't do the African trip again; It has gotten too dangerous.
 He's currently living in Zambia, when not cycling.